usna78/Mail-Alias/README.md

 I'll explain how this Perl code works.
 It's a module designed to handle email alias expansion - essentially converting shorthand names (aliases) into full email addresses.

 # Assumptions:
-- The application can load a locally maintained aliases configuration file consisting of key value pairs
+- The application can load a locally maintained aliases configuration file consisting of key/value pairs
-- The aliases file can be in any practical format such as YAML, Json, XML, INI or similar
+- The aliases file can be maintained in any practical format such as YAML, Json, XML, INI or similar
-- When loaded, the file data is held in a hash reference
+- When the entire file is loaded, the data is held in a hash reference
 - The hash keys are the names of aliases and the values are combinations of email addresses (and quite possibly other aliases) belonging to the alias
-- When preparing outbound email, the application defines a list of email recipients as as a combination of email addresses and/or aliases
+- When preparing outbound email, the application provides a space or comma separated list of recipients as a combination of email addresses and/or aliases

 # Sample Configuration File:
 Note: This example assumes the configuration file is in YAML format.
-However, any format that can be loaded as a hash reference is permissible.
+However, your application may be using any format that can be loaded as a hash reference.
 The format your script or application uses is up to you.
 YAML is one excellent choice because it is easy to read and edit.

+# Sample YAML aliases file
 ...

 bill: Bill.Williams@somecompany.com